 Acetaminophen (paracetamol) is a widely used first-line treatment for acute and chronic mild to moderate pain in older adults.
 In addition, it potentiates other analgesics.
-Acetaminophen is not included on the ACS Beer's list of potentially inappropriate medications for older adults, is generally believed to be safe and effective in older adults, and is included on the World Health Organization's List of Essential Medicines, the most effective and safe medicines needed in a health system.
-Acetaminophen for management of pain related to osteoarthritis was previously recommended by the Osteoarthritis Research Society International (OARSI) guidelines.
-However, citing lack of evidence for efficacy, the most recent guidelines no longer recommend acetaminophen for management of OA pain.91
+It is not included on the Beer's list of potentially inappropriate medications for older adults and is generally believed to be safe and effective in older adults.
+It is included on the World Health Organization's List of Essential Medicines, the most effective and safe medicines needed in a health system.

-Maximum daily dose of acetaminophen is 4 grams per day for short-term use in older adults, and 2-3 grams per day for chronic use and for frail older adults.^{92,93} Liver toxicity is a potential risk with chronic use at the higher dose range, especially with older adults.
-Therefore lower daily doses are advised.94 In addition, dosage should be reduced by 50-70% in persons with hepatic insufficiency or alcohol abuse.95 Patient education on the maximum daily dose is important to avoid liver toxicity, especially as acetaminophen is contained in combination with many prescription and OTC drugs.
+Maximum daily dose of acetaminophen is 4 grams per day for short-term use in older adults, and 2-3 grams per day for chronic use and for frail older adults.^{54,55} Liver toxicity is a potential risk with chronic use at the higher dose range, especially with older adults therefore lower daily doses are advised.56 In addition, dose should be reduced by 50-70% in persons with hepatitic insufficiency or alcohol abuse.57 Patient education on the maximum daily dose is important to avoid liver toxicity, especially as acetaminophen is contained in combination with many prescription and OTC drugs.